Generating New Sources of Revenue Through a Signature, Dynamic Video Wall Experience

-To ensure that no gaps between the Da-Plex panels were visible, special ‘H’-channel strips were fabricated out of sheet-metal locally on which each panel could slide into place with a consistent seam and bow angle.
-Additionally, two smaller side panels, each 2.5-feet long, were made from an opaque plastic material to match the look of the screen when no images are being shown, in order for the wall to ‘fill’ the space around it.
+To ensure that no gaps between the panels were visible, special ‘H’-channel strips were locally fabricated out of sheet-metal on which each panel could slide into place with a consistent seam and bow angle.
+Additionally, two smaller side panels were made from an opaque plastic material to match the look of the screen when no images are being shown; the wall appears to fill the space around it.

-Audio also plays a significant role in the installation, with an M-Audio Audiophile 192 sound card residing inside the master production computer.
-Sound is delivered to the lobby through a pair of Tannoy QFlex 16 loudspeakers on either side of the videowall.
-These loudspeakers incorporate digital beam-steering technology, ensuring high quality and intelligibility of both speech and music; even in acoustically challenging spaces such as the entrance lobbies of office buildings.
-Specifically, in this project the beam-steering was used to ensure that sound quality is not compromised by sound waves bouncing off the lobby’s ceiling.
+Audio also plays a significant role in the installation, with a sound card residing inside the master production computer.
+Sound is delivered to the lobby through a pair of loudspeakers on either side of the video wall.
+These loudspeakers incorporate digital beam-steering technology, ensuring high-quality and intelligibility of both speech and music; even in acoustically challenging spaces such as this entrance lobby of an office building.

 At first sight, it may look like nothing more than a giant mural.
 But no mural was ever as engaging, as dynamic, or as filled with promotional potential as the video wall at 505 1st Avenue South.